Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-coinbase/README.md

 2. Go to the Admin UI > Settings > Payment methods and add a payment method with handler `coinbase-payment-handler`
 3. Set your Coinbase API key.
 You can find your API key at https://beta.commerce.coinbase.com/settings/security
 4. Set your desired storefront redirectUrl, something like `https://storefront/order/`.
-Your customer will be redirecte to this page + order code: `https://storefront/order/897HH7HG7`
+Your customer will be redirected to this page + order code: `https://storefront/order/897HH7HG7`
 5. Save the payment method

 ### 3. Set webhook in Coinbase